andresaraujo/website/flutter-for-android.md

 **What is the equivalent of an AsyncTask or IntentService on Android?**

-In many cases, you do not have to worry about threading in Flutter as long as you follow the async/await patterns.
-This is because Flutter has a single-threaded event loop (similar to Node.js).
+Often, you do not have to worry about threading in Flutter as long as you follow the async/await patterns.
+This is because Flutter has a single-threaded event loop (like Node.js).

 To run code asynchronously you can declare the function as an async function and await on long running tasks in the function